Hoyasumii/bee-movie/README.md

 What, this?
 This harmless little contraption?
 This couldn't hurt a fly, let alone a bee.

-Look at what has happened to bees who ha
+Look at what has happened to bees who hav